Elections

 Assistance for Voting

 A voter may select an individual to assist in casting their vote if the voter declares to the presiding official that they are unable to read, have difficulty reading, writing, or understanding English, or that due to disability are unable to cast their ballot.
 The selected individual rendering assistance may not be the voter's employer or an agent of that employer or an officer or agent of a labor organization which represents the voter.
+If a voter is unable to state their name and address, an assistant may also do so for the voter.

 Where Optical Scan Voting is Used

-The voter shall touch the screen or us the tactile pad to select the name of the candidate of their choice for each office for which they intend to vote.
+When using an electronic ballot marking device to mark an optical scan ballot, the voter shall use the tactile pad to select the party of their choice.
+The voter shall then use the tactile pad to select the name of the candidate of their choice for each office for which they intend to vote.
 To vote for a person whose name does not appear on the ballot, the voter shall type in the name of the person of their choice in the space provided for a write-in vote.
-On referendum questions, the voter shall touch the screen at "yes" if in favor of the question, or the voter shall touch the screen at "no" if opposed to the question.

 After Voting the Ballot

-After an official optical scan ballot is marked, it shall be inserted in the security sleeve, so the marks do not show.
-The voter may insert the ballot in the voting device and discard the sleeve or deliver the ballot to an inspector for deposit.
-If a central count system is used, the voter shall insert the ballot in the ballot box and discard the sleeve or deliver the ballot to an inspector for deposit.
+After an official optical scan ballot is marked, it may be inserted in the security sleeve, so the marks do not show.
+The voter shall then insert the ballot in the voting device and discard the sleeve or deliver the ballot to an inspector for deposit.
 The voter shall leave the polling place promptly.